Skip to main content

 Data Type How We Handle It

 Customer-supplied identifiers IDs or references that a Customer includes so they can join results back to their own systems.
-These are passed through in responses and not stored long-term by us.
+These are passed through in responses and not stored by us.

 Important limitation: